John Cremona: Poetry

 In the 1960s, Cremona served as Vice President of the International Poetry Society; Christopher Fry was the president at the time.
 Cecil Day-Lewis read one of Cremona's poems in a 1969 lecture at the Manoel Theatre, and Queen Elizabeth II read a commemorative poem by Cremona during the dedication of the Siege Bell Memorial in Valletta in 1992.

 The English Association chose Cremona to be the Maltese contributor to their anthology Commonwealth Poems of Today (1967).
 The composer Charles Camilleri used poems by Cremona as the text of the War Cantata (2002).

 Honours

 Cremona was a fellow of the Royal Historical Society.
 He was President of the Alliance Française organization in Malta, and a patron of the St Andrew Society (Malta).

-Among his decorations were Companion of the National Order of Merit (Malta), Knight of the Sovereign Military Order of Malta, Knight of the Most Venerable Order of St. John of Jerusalem (United Kingdom), Chevalier de la Legion d’Honneur (France), Knight of the Order of St. Gregory the Great (Vatican), Knight Grand Cross of the Constantinian Order, and Knight Grand Cross of the Order of Merit (Italy).
+Among his decorations were Companion of the National Order of Merit (Malta), Knight of the Sovereign Military Order of Malta, Knight of the Most Venerable Order of St. John of Jerusalem (United Kingdom), Chevalier de la Légion d'honneur (France), Knight of the Order of St. Gregory the Great (Vatican), Knight Grand Cross of the Constantinian Order, and Knight Grand Cross of the Order of Merit (Italy).